kcech/sentilo-docs-test/docs/clients/raspberrypi_client.rst

    module.exports = {

        /**
-        * Initialize the services with default and cuistom options */ init : function(initOptions) {
+        * Initialize the services with default and custom options */ init : function(initOptions) {
            // Initialize the services